*Updated July 2019*

 If you’re not on a budget then you can always take a taxi directly from Jeju City, Seogwipo or even the airport.
 The Jeju website says the fare will be around 20,000₩ from the airport to Gwaneumsa.
 It should be similar or less from Jeju City.
 Best advice is to check with your hotel or guesthouse.
 From Seogwipo to Gwaneumsa, we were advised that a taxi would cost about 40,000₩ – a little bit steep.

 If you decide to go to the Seongpanak trail, don’t waste money on a taxi.
 The bus couldn’t be more convenient and it’s far cheaper.

 There’s a decent sized campsite at the start of the Gwaneumsa trail.
 It looked like a fairly pleasant place to camp, shaded by overhanging trees.
 Expect the nights to be somewhere between cool and cold outside July and August.
 There are clean toilet blocks and sinks outside for washing dishes.
 The campsite fees are as follows:

 We stayed at the R Hotel in Jeju City and it was a good budget option.
 It’s clean, modern and self service breakfast is included, plus it’s only a 5 minute walk from the main bus terminal.

-We’ve stayed at the Gudeok Guesthouse on two separate trips to Seogwipo and love it!
+We’ve stayed at the Gudeok Guesthouse on three separate trips to Seogwipo and love it!
 It’s a family run place and Mr. Kim is super helpful and friendly.
 He speaks enough English to talk you through options for just about anything you want to do on Jeju.
 The common areas have been recently renovated and it has an awesome rooftop terrace with sofas, a small kitchen, tables, etc. Self-service breakfast is included in the new open plan kitchen on the ground floor.
 This guesthouse has both private rooms and dorm rooms and is a great budget option in a central location.